florianhofhammer/stack-buffer-overflow-internship/NOTES.md

+---
+pagetitle:  Notes for the Stack Buffer Overflow internship at INRIA Sophia
+title:      Notes for the Stack Buffer Overflow internship at INRIA Sophia
+author:     Florian Hofhammer
+date:       2020-04-24
+---

 # Virtual Machine setup

 The virtual machine used for the experiments is based on the Ubuntu 19.10 Desktop distribution with Linux kernel 5.3.0 and GLIBC 2.30.